Raleesa-Perera/Movie-Ticket-Booking-System/README.md

 # Movie-Ticket-Booking-System

-Type "npm start" to run the program
+when open the project, Type "npm start" to run the program

 **Technologies used :**
 React, Nodejs